-I think we can all agree that 2020 has not been a year of eating healthy.
-With the added stress and anxiety surrounding quarantining, online learning, health concerns and everything in between, it’s been easy to fall back into reaching for comfort foods and prepackaged meals.
+We can all agree that the holidays make it a bit more difficult to eat healthy.
+With the added stress of hosting family dinners, coordinating travel plans, meeting end of the year deadlines, and everything in between, it’s easy to fall back into reaching for comfort foods and prepackaged meals.
 Below are a few simple healthy new year habits to get you back on track and make healthy eating easier than ever.

 Hydrate, Hydrate, Hydrate

 Drinking water throughout the day is not only healthy – it will keep you full and improve energy levels.
 Keep a reusable water bottle with you at work or while you’re on-the-go!
 You can even squeeze lemon or flavor-enhancers like Mio to encourage you to keep on drinking that water!